HariSekhon/DevOps-Python-tools/README.md

 - integration tests of the top level programs using the libraries for things like option parsing
 - [functional tests](https://github.com/HariSekhon/pytools/tree/master/tests) for the top level programs using local test data and [Dockerized containers](https://hub.docker.com/u/harisekhon/)

+Running ```make test``` will trigger all tests, starting with the underlying libraries and then moving on to integration and functional tests using local input and docker containers if docker is available.

 ### Contributions ###

 Patches, improvements and even general feedback are welcome in the form of GitHub pull requests and issue tickets.